waynodiablo/Oystercard/practice_project_week/README.md

 You can use any technology you like!
 It will be easier to use technologies you've already used at Makers.
 But you can use ones that are completely new.

+## Standups and retros

+You can have standups and retros in your teams.

 ## Schedule

 * 09.30am: [project idea generation workshop](./project_idea_generation_workshop.md) (aka jambouree).